NixOS/nix.dev/source/guides/recipes/dependency-management.md

 ## Managing NixOS configurations

 NixOS defaults to using channels to locate `nixpkgs`.
-You can instead pin a version using `npins` from the `system.nix` entrypoint:
+You can instead pin a version using `npins` from the `system.nix` entrypoint (available since 26.05):

 ```nix
 let